Zymergen

-Zymergen is an American biotechnology company based in Emeryville, California.
+Zymergen was an American biotechnology company based in Emeryville, California.
 The company applies genomics and machine learning to research and design chemical producing genetically modified organisms.
-Shortly after going public in 2021, it was reported that the company was facing difficulties in manufacturing products and struggling to make revenue.
+It claimed that its manufacturing process was safer and cheaper than traditional manufacturing, but was unable to demonstrate this.
+Shortly after going public in 2021, it was reported that the company was facing difficulties in manufacturing and struggling to make revenue.
 In July 2022, Ginkgo Bioworks agreed to acquire Zymergen for $300 million.

 History

-Zymergen was founded in 2013.
-The company uses machine learning and artificial intelligence to study and modify microbes which produce chemicals.
-Many of the chemical compounds produced by these organisms are used in manufacturing consumer goods or pharmaceuticals.
+Zymergen was founded in 2013. by investment banker Joshua Hoffman, biophysicist Zach Serber, and biochemist Jed Dean.
+All three met while working at Amyris, Inc. The company uses machine learning and artificial intelligence to study and modify microbes which ferment carbon to produce chemicals used in manufacturing consumer goods and pharmaceuticals.
+Part of its research was into the production of alternatives to petroleum products.
+The company claimed that it would be able to biologically produce materials more safely and at a lower cost than traditionally manufactured petroleum products, but was unable to demonstrate the performance of its materials.

 The company raised $2 million in 2013, $44 million in 2015, $130 million from SoftBank's Vision Fund in 2016, $400 million in 2018, and $300 million in 2020.
 The company reportedly included DARPA and Fortune 500 companies among its customers by 2016.
 In 2018, Zymergen acquired fellow biotechnology firm Radiant Genomics.
+According to an insider source reported by Forbes, the company was failing to generate revenue by this point but continued to attract investment.
+By April 2020, the company had begun to lay off between 10% and 15% of its employees.

 The company released its first product, Hyaline, in December 2020.
-Hyaline, a bio-manufactured optical polymer film, was marketed for use with consumer electronics such as flexible smartphones and tablets.
+Hyaline is a bio-manufactured polyimide film made from diamine monomers.
+The material was transparent and flexible, and was marketed for use with consumer electronics such as flexible smartphones and tablets.
 In April 2021, the company went public with a $500 million IPO.
 The IPO was led by JPMorgan Chase and Goldman Sachs.